Skip to main content

 • Export audit log

-• User-created activity settings
+• In-app data settings

 • Send audit log activities to another tool using webhooks